jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-10-15.md

 * Book a selection of speakers from Johannesburg up to three months in advance.

 Tasks:
+* Ivan will phone some people at the University to find about a venue
+* Ivan and Renate will coordinate
+* Riaan and Renate to look at dates and which week of the month.

 Reports:

 Notes:

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Other Areas